Dermatophytosis: Other animals

 Clinical dermatophytosis is also diagnosed in sheep, dogs, cats, and horses.
 Causative agents, besides Trichophyton verrucosum, are T. mentagrophytes, T. equinum, Microsporum gypseum, M. canis, and M. nanum.

+Sheep used in livestock exhibition are particularly susceptible to T. Verrucosum due to repeated washing and shearing, which strips the hide of its protective lanolin.

 Dermatophytosis may also be present in the holotype of the Cretaceous eutriconodont mammal Spinolestes, suggesting a Mesozoic origin for this disease.

 Diagnosis

 Ringworm in pets may often be asymptomatic, resulting in a carrier condition which infects other pets.
 In some cases, the disease only appears when the animal develops an immunodeficiency condition.
 Circular bare patches on the skin suggest the diagnosis, but no lesion is truly specific to the fungus.
 Similar patches may result from allergies, sarcoptic mange, and other conditions.
 Three species of fungi cause 95% of dermatophytosis in pets: these are Microsporum canis, Microsporum gypseum, and Trichophyton mentagrophytes.

 Veterinarians have several tests to identify ringworm infection and identify the fungal species that cause it:

 Woods test: This is an ultraviolet light with a magnifying lens.
 Only 50% of M. canis will show up as an apple-green fluorescence on hair shafts, under the UV light.
 The other fungi do not show.
 The fluorescent material is not the fungus itself (which does not fluoresce), but rather an excretory product of the fungus which sticks to hairs.
 Infected skin does not fluoresce.

 Microscopic test: The veterinarian takes hairs from around the infected area and places them in a staining solution to view under the microscope.
 Fungal spores may be viewed directly on hair shafts.
 This technique identifies a fungal infection in about 40%–70% of the infections, but cannot identify the species of dermatophyte.

 Culture test: This is the most effective, but also the most time-consuming, way to determine if ringworm is on a pet.
 In this test, the veterinarian collects hairs from the pet, or else collects fungal spores from the pet's hair with a toothbrush, or other instrument, and inoculates fungal media for culture.
 These cultures can be brushed with transparent tape and then read by the veterinarian using a microscope, or can be sent to a pathological lab.
 The three common types of fungi which commonly cause pet ringworm can be identified by their characteristic spores.
 These are different-appearing macroconidia in the two common species of Microspora, and typical microconidia in Trichophyton infections.

 Identifying the species of fungi involved in pet infections can be helpful in controlling the source of infection.
 M. canis, despite its name, occurs more commonly in domestic cats, and 98% of cat infections are with this organism.
 It can also infect dogs and humans, however.
 T. mentagrophytes has a major reservoir in rodents, but can also infect pet rabbits, dogs, and horses.
 M. gypseum is a soil organism and is often contracted from gardens and other such places.
 Besides humans, it may infect rodents, dogs, cats, horses, cattle, and swine.